-Bishop Bronescombe CE Primary School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the school's e-safety/online policy and the acceptable user policy for staff.
+Bishop Bronescombe C of E School takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to our online safety policy and the acceptable user policy for staff.

-6.6.1 Filtering
+6.7.1 Filtering

-Bishop Bronescombe CE Primary School is adhering to the guidance within the revised KCSIE (September 2016) Annex C and this is reflected within our e-safety policy.
+Bishop Bronescombe C of E School is adhering to the guidance within the revised KCSIE (September 2018) Annex C and this is reflected within our online safety policy.

-6.7 Domestic Abuse
+6.8 Domestic Abuse